radish-es/casebook-property/content/casebook/possession/_index.md

 {{< casebook-section sec-name="possession" >}}

-## Finders, Land and the Relative Nature of Possession and Title
+## The Relative Nature of Possession and Title

 {{< casebook-section sec-name="finders" >}}